Do Language Models Follow Occam's Razor? An Evaluation of Parsimony in Inductive and Abductive Reasoning: Approach

 LLMs must produce hypotheses to \emph{explain} the observations.
 Our \emph{hypothesize-explain} framework can cover a wide range of inductive/abductive reasoning scenarios.\footnote{Traditionally, producing hypotheses to explain observations is considered abductive reasoning.
 However, we include inductive reasoning in the same framing.
 For example, given these axioms as a world model: \bluett{Sally is a cat;} \bluett{Polly is a cat;} \bluett{Amy is a cat} and these observations: \bluett{Sally is cute;} \bluett{Polly is cute;} \bluett{Amy is cute}, we can produce a hypothesis: \bluett{\emph{All cats are cute}} to explain all observations.
-This is \emph{inductive reasoning}.} To generate a single reasoning example, we go through the following steps: \begin{enumerate}[itemsep=0pt,topsep=0pt] \item First, we construct a world model as an ontology tree in first-order logic. \item Second, we traverse the ontology tree and randomly mark some axioms as hidden.
-Each hidden axiom is the ground truth for hypotheses. \item Third, for each hidden axiom, we generate observations so that LLMs have enough information to produce ground truth hypotheses. \item Fourth, we translate the incomplete world model and observations into natural language. \end{enumerate}
+This is \emph{inductive reasoning}.} To generate a single reasoning example, we go through the following steps: \begin{enumerate}[noitemsep,topsep=0pt,leftmargin=1.1em] \item First, we construct a world model as an ontology tree in first-order logic. \item Second, we traverse the ontology tree and randomly mark some axioms as hidden.
+Each hidden axiom is the ground truth. \item Third, for each hidden axiom, we generate observations so that LLMs have enough information to produce ground-truth hypotheses. \item Fourth, we transform the incomplete world model and observations into natural language. \end{enumerate}

 See Table \ref{t:hypotheses} for an overview of the different subtasks and their details in the simplest case (a height-1 ontology tree with a single hypothesis).
-We evaluate the output of LLMs (i.e., produced \emph{hypotheses}) on the following metrics: \begin{enumerate}[itemsep=0pt,topsep=0pt] \item \emph{Strong accuracy}: Hypotheses are strongly correct if they exactly match ground truth hypotheses. \item \emph{Weak accuracy}: Hypotheses are weakly correct if they explain all observations. \item \emph{Hypothesis quality}: A quantitative measurement of the quality of the LLMs' produced hypotheses based on the principles of parsimony. \end{enumerate}
+We evaluate the output of LLMs (i.e., produced \emph{hypotheses}) on the following metrics: \begin{enumerate}[noitemsep,topsep=0pt,leftmargin=1.1em] \item \emph{Strong accuracy}: Hypotheses are strongly correct if they exactly match ground-truth hypotheses (simplest hypothesis). \item \emph{Weak accuracy}: Hypotheses are weakly correct if they explain all observations. \item \emph{Hypothesis quality}: A quantitative measurement of the quality of the LLMs' produced hypotheses based on Occam's Razor. \end{enumerate}

 Next, we describe each step in more detail.